splunk/public-o11y-docs/sp-oncall/scheduling/routing-keys.rst

 acknowledgement will be required from a member of each defined escalation policy before the incident becomes fully acknowledged.
-To enable this on existing routing keys, hover your mouse over the routing key’s row and click on the pencil icon that appears.
+To enable this on existing routing keys, hover your mouse over the routing key's row and click on the pencil icon that appears.
 You can now check the multi-responder box and then the checkmark to save your changes.

 .. image:: images/Routing_Keys_-_cmillane-testing-scaled.jpg